-The Washington Telephone Assistance Program (WTAP) provides assistance to low-income households who are without telephones.
+The Washington Telephone Assistance Program (WTAP) provides assistance to low-income households.

 WTAP is designed to make sure low-income families throughout the state have affordable telephone service for access to vital resources and emergency services.

 Funding for the program comes from an excise tax on all landline telephone lines.
-The Department of Revenue (DOR) establishes the excise tax rate in May of each year.
-The current excise tax rate for WTAP is $0.13 per month.
+The Department of Revenue establishes the excise tax rate in May each year.
+The current excise tax rate for WTAP is $0.14 per month.

-WTAP pays for some or all of the cost to start your phone service if there is already a phone line in your home.
+WTAP pays up to half of the connection fee to start your phone service if there is already a phone line in your home.